Tracy Chapman is an American singer, songwriter, and a very famous personality in her own right in the folk rock scene.

 Outside of her musical career, Chapman has long worked as an activist, speaking on behalf of several non-profit organizations including the AIDS Foundation and Circle of Life (no longer active).

-During a 2003 event benefiting Circle of Life, Chapman duetted John Prine's "Angel From Montgomery" with Bonnie Raitt.
+During a 2003 event to benefit Circle of Life, Chapman duetted with Bonnie Raitt on John Prine's "Angel From Montgomery".

 Awards and achievements